The earliest flowering things of Zone 5B can grant this wish.

 The first arrival here is Saxifraga apiculata.
 These are nearly evergreen and just tiny, but now they have presence as spring heralds with their pale yellow flowers.
 I keep them in troughs.

 Draba siberica is among the first things to flower in the rock garden, bright as butter.
-If you plant Vitaliana near Draba, later she will provide the bright yellow after Draba goes by, doubling the flowering time at that scale in the rock garden.
+If you plant Vitaliana near Draba, a week or two later this plant will provide the bright yellow after Draba goes by, doubling the flowering time at that scale in the rock garden.

 By mid April this alpine Potentilla is covered with leaves and white flowers.
 This habit may be a result of its place of origin, because with the short warm season of the mountains, it is a good strategy for the plants to get off to an early start.